• Skip to primary navigation

 Many raise these tiny-looking birds for game farming and hunting dog training at the homestead.

 But you can tend quails for meat and eggs.
-Though they produce small eggs, they are prolific layers with each egg every day.
+Though they produce small eggs, they are prolific layers, with each egg every day.

 However, 5 quail eggs equal one chicken egg, so you need to wait for a couple of days for a single bird to make an omelet. 😃